Important: You are reviewing the Ipro for desktop 3.0 Help. To view the latest release of Ipro for desktop Help, click here.

 To keep the jury from seeing the control bar, detach the exhibit controls and move them to your control display, and/or use Mirror Mode to control your presentation from behind the scenes.
 Test these options first to determine what works best for you.

-When you load a DVT in Presentation, it either begins playing it immediately or waits for you to click the Play button, depending on the default preference selected (see Presentation Preferences > Exhibits > Digital Video Transcripts > DVT Play Options) and whether you set an override in the clip properties.
+When you load a DVT in PRESENT, it will either begin playing it immediately or wait for you to click the Play button, depending on the default preference selected (see Presentation Preferences > Exhibits > Digital Video Transcripts > DVT Play Options) and whether you set an override in the clip properties.
 You can also set options to control whether DVTs automatically close when they finish playing, or remain open and paused.

 To toggle between pause and play, double-click anywhere on the video.